E10

 Safety first: Disconnect all loads and shut down the generator before inspection.

 • Check for overload: Confirm that the total connected load does not exceed the Scheppach generator's rated kW.
-Remove non‑essential loads and retest voltage.
+Remove non‑essential loads and retest the voltage.

 • Inspect alternator connections: With power OFF, remove the alternator cover and check all stator and rotor connections for tightness and discoloration.
 Repair any burnt connectors.